This symposium is funded by Ragnar Söderbergs stiftelse.

 The event is free of charge and open to the public but registration is required.

-The symposium will recorded and live-streamed on this wepbage.
-Please note that registration is only required for participation in person.
+The symposium will recorded and published on this wepbage.

 The Royal Swedish Academy of Sciences occasionally records and photographs during its events.
 Photographs and video footage will be processed by the Academy and submitted to third parties for processing.
 Photographs and videos may also be used in our communication activities to provide information about the Academy’s activities in any of the digital and/or printed channels used by the Academy.
 If you do not consent to this or have other questions about our processing of personal data, please call us on +46 8 673 95 00, or email gdpr@kva.se